albertli2020/Machine-Learning-for-Hyperspectral-Images-of-Gliobastroma/README.md

 * scikit-learn
 * matplotlib
 * CUDA or MPS compatible system (compatible with both CUDA (NVIDIA) and MPS (Apple Metal) backends)

+## Partition by ROI instead of by patient - Partition_Per_ROI.py

+Shuffles the ROIs in the dataset, skipping Patient 6, and then iterates through them seperating into two sets, a training set and a validation and testing set.
+The split is about 70% (about 29,000 patches) training and 30% (about 12,000 patches) validation and testing.